Atienn/CART-263/P2/README.md

 In terms of play, the general aim of this project was to create a platformer game which encourages 'speedrunning'.
 In doing so, mastery of controls and mechanics would strongly come into play.
 Player movement would be fluid enough so that simply moving around an enviroment should be fun.
 Game mechanics would be intuitive enough not to require much explanation.

 In terms of code, since the game runs on its own custom 'engine', the aim was to re-work it into something more organized, yet still malleable (as in new ideas can be implemented easily).
-I what I've made makes fairly good use of JavaScript's strengths as a programming languages (especially with being able to refer to functions using variables).
+I what I've made makes fairly good use of JavaScript's strengths as a programming language (especially being able to refer to methods using variables, which I've used extensively).